-The population of the province has increased – very like the province of Alicante over the years.
+Murcia is a province within southeastern Spain.
+Its capital city is also called Murcia.
+The province has borders with 5 other provinces, including Alicante and Almeria.
 Murcia is one of the most ideal places for foreigners to both settle down and visit on holiday.
 Murcia is the biggest city in the province, with Cartagena being the second largest city with a population of over 200,000 people.

 The city of Murcia has a population of over 450,000 people (a quarter of all the people within the province).
-Through-out the whole of the city there are many beautiful buildings and monuments.
-The city is the right place for anyone who likes early morning walks or runs or even the late night jogs or cycles.
+Throughout the whole of the city are many beautiful buildings and monuments.

 The city itself does not have beaches and the closest would be in San Javier, Cartagena or Mar Menor.
-These are around 50-60 kilometers away.
-Around the city there’re plenty of great buildings including the amazing cathedral, the old jail and several museums.
+These are around 50-60 kilometres away.
+Around the city are plenty of great buildings including the amazing cathedral, the old jail and several museums.

 Cathedral, Museums and Great Architecture

-The city of Murcia is one of the most beautiful cities in the south-east of Spain.
+The city of Murcia is one of the most beautiful cities in the southeast of Spain.
 The architecture of the city is amazing.
 One of the most beautiful buildings in the city is the main cathedral.
 The Cathedral Church of Saint Mary, commonly known as the Cathedral of Murcia, was built in the late 1300’s, with its construction finishing in 1467.
-The bell tower was added between the early 1500’s and the late 1700’s, and has since became one of the biggest talking points and features of the cathedral.
+The bell tower was added between the early 1500’s and the late 1700’s and has since become one of the biggest talking points and features of the cathedral.

 In the city, the old jail is another must-see attraction.
 This building was built to house prisoners in a more modern location as the older jails were becoming too crammed and unfit.
 The jail is beside the main roundabout, the Plaza Circular.